 If the case involves complex layers of “blended” families involving multiple previous marriages that result in disinheritance and/or a high level of potential family conflict with convoluted and highly specific or conditional beneficiary structures

 If neither of the parties is a US citizen or a green card holder and/or there are meaningful assets held outside the United States

 If either party is resident outside of the US, regardless of nationality

 If it is determined or suspected that the estate documents are being prepared for, or meaningfully involve, someone with any suspected degree of diminished mental capacity

 The presence of complex and convoluted business ownerships or financial asset structures, especially including significant overseas business or business asset ownership

-If there is a deemed unacceptably high risk of future estate litigation as a result of the terms of the plan, family dynamics or any other reason
+If it is deemed that there may be an unacceptably high risk of future estate litigation as a result of the terms of the plan, family dynamics or any other reason

 If we determine that the circumstances of the case or the contents of the documentation exceed the level of complexity that we feel comfortable being involved in and able to confidently advise upon